remotemobprogramming/remotemobprogramming.github.io/typist.md

 ### Be polite.
 It's not what you say, but how you say it.
 So say "Can you go to line 45, please?".

+### Be equal.
+Make sure that you don't dominate the *rest of the team*.
+If you realize you're talking too much, you might be leading by giving command over command.
+Think about switching to *lead with questions* instead.
+Asking questions will automatically reduce your talking time and opens space for others to join in and share their solution approaches.